 Some university courses include work placements either in the UK or abroad as part of a four-year sandwich degree.
 However, zoology graduates may also acquire experience, skills and contacts through carrying out voluntary work.
 Opportunities can often be found in animal welfare groups, zoos and conservation projects.
 The skills gained from work experience and extracurricular activities can greatly enhance your employability.

-If you are seeking a career in a different area, it is also important to gain experience.
+It is important to gain experience in any area you are seeking a career in, and the more relevant the better.
 You can do this through university involvement, paid opportunities or volunteer work.
 These experiences can often be combined with your current study by working in the evenings or on weekends or by pursuing opportunities during the summer holidays.

 Search for placements and find out more about work experience and internships.